kontext-tech/kontext-copilot/kontext_copilot/copilot/prompts/sentiment-analysis.md

-Determine the sentiment of the feedback below, delimited by triple backticks.
+Determine the sentiment of the feedback below (positive, negative, or neutral).
-You must answer with one of the following:

--  `positive`
--  `negative`
--  `neutral`

 ## Feedback: